KYC Full Form: A Complete Guide to Know Your Customer Process

 KYC Process In India

 The KYC process has three steps: customer identification, customer due diligence, and continuous monitoring.
-The KYC process is required by many countries and regulated by authorities like the Reserve Bank of India.
+The KYC process is required by many countries and is regulated by authorities such as the Reserve Bank of India.
 In India, KYC is governed by regulations set by the RBI and the SEBI.
 Let us learn about the KYC processes in India:

 1. Collection of Information

 The first step in the KYC procedure is to collect personal information about the customer.
-They are required to fill out an online KYC registration form on their preferred portal through which they wish to carry out financial transactions.
-The KYC registration form requires personal information including name, address, DOB, and contact details.
+They are required to complete an online KYC registration form on their preferred portal, through which they wish to conduct financial transactions.
+The KYC registration form requires personal information, including name, address, date of birth (DOB), and contact details.
 The form may also require additional information such as PAN card details and Aadhaar card details.

 2. Uploading of Evidence